AnthonyStembreit/character_media_app/README.md

  * [Contributers](#contributers)

 ## Description
-Full-Stack Social Media Application designed to allow Users to create Characters and send Messages as those Characters in order to create (consensual) role-playing scenarios for DnD, fan-fiction, other LARPing game, and more.
+Full-Stack Social Media Application designed to allow Users to create Characters and send Messages as those Characters in order to create (consensual) role-playing scenarios for DnD, fan-fiction, other LARPing games, and more.

 ## Tech
 * React